vikashgupta2000/WordChainSolver/README.md

 - Execute ./bin/setup.sh : This script will install all dependencies and will also run Tests
 - Execute ./bin/word_chain_solver.sh : This script will run the MainController.java class which is the entry point of the class.

-This script takes 2 arguments:
+**word_chain_solver.sh** script takes 2 arguments:

-First argument it takes the file path of the Input file.
+First argument it takes the file path of the Input file with all different words.

-Second argument it takes the file path of all the relations separated by space.
+Second argument it takes the file path of all the relations that needs to be found, separated by space.

+# Problem Statement

 ```
 Below is a programming problem.
 Please read the description thoroughly then